 - All Student Council officers must have a grade average of 70 or higher.
 If averages fall below 70 they will be temporarily removed from their position and given a quarter to improve.
 If after a quarter their grade average is still below the requirement, their position will be deemed open for re-election. - All Students who wish to participate in the Work Based Learning Program must maintain an overall average of 70 or above (with no failures).

-Students can check grades at any time using the Student Portal at: http://www.ctecs.org/psportal/ from any computer with internet access.
-Log-in information is generally distributed during the first week of school.
+Students can check grades at any time using the PowerSchool Student Portal from any computer with internet access.
+Log-in information is distributed during the first week of school.

 Faculty Assistance